Gonanafarm/Crypto-Payment/README.md

-# Moonbeam WalletConnect Demo App

-Crypto Payment for Gonana Mobile App
+#Crypto Payment for Gonana Mobile App
 ## Run the Project Locally

 Clone the repo and run `npm install` to install the required dependencies.